microsoftgraph/microsoft-graph-docs-contrib/concepts/universal-print-webhook-notifications.md

 We are happy to help you move your existing solutions to cloud or bring new innovations to the market that will redefine printing for organizations.
 If you have any new ideas or feedback on the current APIs, please reach out to us via the [Universal Print tech community](https://aka.ms/community/UniversalPrint).

 ## FAQ
-1. How notification url is validated from Microsoft Graph?
+1. How is notification url validated by Microsoft Graph?
 > Microsoft Graph validates the notification endpoint provided in the notificationUrl property of the subscription request before creating the subscription.
 Refer to the [Notification endpoint validation](/graph/webhooks#notification-endpoint-validation) for more details.

-2. Once we send a notification, what is expected and how should partner acknowledges it?
+2. Once we send a notification, what is expected and how should partner acknowledge it?
 > Your process should process every change notification it receives.
-The following are the minimum tasks that your app must perform to process a change notification.
-Refer to the [Processing the change notification](/graph/webhooks#processing-the-change-notification) for more details.
+For minimum tasks that the application must perform to process a change notification, refer to [Processing the change notification](/graph/webhooks#processing-the-change-notification) for more details.

 2. How to get list of active subscriptions?
 > Retrieve a list of webhook subscriptions.
 Refer to the [Processing the change notification](/graph/api/subscription-list?view=graph-rest-beta&tabs=http) for more details.